Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_service_accounts.md

 weight: 30
 date: 2021-08-12
 ---

-The **Service Accounts** view enables you to view and manage service accounts of the selected organization.
+Select **Service Accounts** from the Organization left navigation menu.
+The *Service Accounts* view enables you to view and manage service accounts of the selected organization.

 ![Managing Service Accounts](/Images/manage_service_accounts.png)